Are you delivering a public speaking or presentation skills training? Find some inspiration for your slides here.

-In my slides I added there also a hand drawn chart where you can position the major listeners types.
-They you can place and move around the central circle to show various audience cases on a knowledge and involvement scale.
+In my slides, I added there also a hand drawn chart where you can position the major listeners’ types.
+Then you can place and move around the central circle to show various audience cases on a knowledge and involvement scale.

-#5: Room setup – the importance of presentation environment
+#5: Room set up – the importance of the presentation environment

-After talking about presentation audience and speaker types, good presenter should think also about the place where a talk will take place.
-Choosing suitable environment is important factor for effective delivery of the speech.
+After talking about presentation audience and speaker types, the good presenter should think also about the place where a talk will take place.
+Choosing a suitable environment is an important factor for the effective delivery of the speech.

-I distinguish here five common kinds of room setups: classroom, multiple groups environment, interactive roundtable, big theater and sitting in circle.
-Each one suits different purpose.
-Some of these you need to arrange before, of course you will know if you speak on a big conference that there will likely be a theater-like room.
-However sometimes even a small change of sitting arrangements can provide totally different atmosphere for a speech.
+I distinguish here five common kinds of room setups: classroom, multiple groups environment, interactive roundtable, big theater and sitting in a circle.
+Each one suits a different purpose.
+Some of these you need to arrange before, of course, you will know if you speak at a big conference that there will likely be a theater-like room.
+However, sometimes even a small change of sitting arrangements can provide a totally different atmosphere for a speech.